Livestock guardian dog: History

-Herding dogs originated in Western Asia, on the territory of modern Iran and Iraq in association with the beginning of livestock breeding.
+Herding dogs originated in Western Asia, on the territory of modern Iran and Iraqi Kurdistan in association with the beginning of livestock breeding.
 Domestication of sheep and goats began there in the 8-7th millennium BC.
-Back then shepherding was a difficult job: first shepherds did not have horses and managed livestock on foot, as mules, horses and donkeys were not yet fully domesticated and obedient enough.
-Dogs that previously were helping humans to hunt, became assistants in farming.
-The main task of dogs in the early period was to protect herds from a variety of wild predators, that were very numerous at that time.
+Back then shepherding was a difficult job: the first shepherds did not have horses and managed livestock on foot, as mules, horses and donkeys were not yet fully domesticated and obedient enough.
+Dogs that previously were helping humans to hunt became assistants in farming.
+The main task of dogs in the early period was to protect herds from a variety of wild predators, which were very numerous at that time.

 This function predetermined the type of herding dogs: they had to be strong, vicious, courageous, decisive, able to stand alone against a large predator and, most importantly, ready to defend their herd.
-The ancestors of livestock guarding dogs can be traced back to six thousand years ago, archaeological findings of joint remains of sheep and dogs date back to 3685 BC.
-The land of their origin is considered to be the territories of modern Turkey, Iraq and Syria.
+The ancestors of livestock guarding dogs can be traced back to six thousand years ago, with archaeological findings of joint remains of sheep and dogs dated back to 3685 BC.
+The land of their origin is considered to be the territories of modern Turkey, Iraqi Kurdistan and Syria.

 Livestock dogs are mentioned in the Old Testament, the works of Cato the Elder and Varro.
 Images are found on works of art created more than two thousand years ago.

 Their use being recorded as early as 150 BC in Rome.
 Both Aristotle's History of Animals and Virgil's Georgics mention the use of livestock guardian dogs by the Molossians in the ancient region of Epirus.